SoK: A Stratified Approach to Blockchain Decentralization: Methodology

-We lay out the following methodology: for each system layer we identify \begin{inparaenum}[(a)] \item one or more \emph{resources}, that can be thought of as the basic ``unit'' of the layer pertaining to the ledger's security properties; \item the \emph{relevant parties} that control, either directly or indirectly, said resources; \item the ledger's \emph{properties} that are at risk, if the resources' distribution across the relevant parties becomes centralized. \end{inparaenum} For example, considering Bitcoin's consensus layer, the resource is hashing power and the relevant parties are the miners; the properties at risk are safety, liveness and, to a somewhat lesser degree, stability and privacy.
+We lay out the following methodology: for each system layer we identify \begin{inparaenum}[(a)] \item one or more \emph{resources}, that can be thought of as the basic ``unit'' of the layer pertaining to the ledger's security properties; \item the \emph{relevant parties} that control, either directly or indirectly, said resources; \item the ledger's \emph{properties} that are at risk, if the resources' distribution across the relevant parties becomes centralized. \end{inparaenum} For example, considering Bitcoin's consensus layer, the resource is hashing power and the relevant parties are the miners; the properties at risk are safety, liveness and, to a somewhat lesser degree, stability and privacy. \ifsubmission\else

 We employ this framework for each layer, along with relevant evaluations from the literature regarding deployed systems.\footnote{The lack of public data \wrt some dimensions makes it impossible to evaluate the same set of systems throughout our paper, hence, we present findings depending on the available information.
-As the most studied systems, Bitcoin and Ethereum are included in most evaluations, with others (\eg Solana, Cardano) evaluated when possible.} The main benefit of our systematization effort is thus laying out the foundations for assessing any given system's decentralization level in a quantitative manner.
-Table~\ref{tab:summary} provides a summary of our systematization, with resources and relevant parties presented for each identified layer and sub-category.
+As the most studied systems, Bitcoin and Ethereum are included in most evaluations, with others (\eg Solana, Cardano) evaluated when possible.} The main benefit of our systematization effort is thus laying out the foundations for assessing any given system's decentralization level in a quantitative manner. \fi Table~\ref{tab:summary} provides a summary of our systematization, with resources and relevant parties presented for each identified layer and sub-category.

-A caveat to consider here is that a resource might be modular, with some parts considered more important than others.
+Notably, a resource might be modular, with some parts considered more important than others.
 For instance, software products are typically not monolithic, with \eg documentation being less crucial than a library or a configuration file.
 Therefore, the parties that maintain the former have (arguably) less influence over the resource (\ie the software product) than the coders of the latter.
 To resolve this concern, one could compute an aggregate level of decentralization, after \emph{weighing} each component based on its significance.
-Notably, such aggregation methodology could also be applied to compute the decentralization level of the whole system, assuming weights for each layer (cf. Section~\ref{sec:conclusion}).
+Such aggregation methodology could also be applied to compute the decentralization level of the whole system, assuming weights for each layer (cf. Section~\ref{sec:conclusion}).

 Another issue is that one relevant party may encompass multiple real-world identities.
 For instance, consider two software products, one maintained by a single organization with many members, the other maintained by a handful of independent developers.
 Although the first may be more decentralized in terms of people, from a legal perspective the second may be deemed more decentralized, as the first is authored by a single legal entity.